luke28/NENIF/readme.md

-# Network Embedding based Network Infererce
+# Network Embedding based Network Inference
 - The codes are prepared for experiments of NENIF model